 What are HPV and Genital Warts?

-Many types of the virus exist, but only some of them can cause genital warts.
+Many types of the virus exist but only some types can cause Genital Warts.
 Genital Warts may be either flat or resemble raspberries or cauliflowers in appearance.
 The warts begin as small red or pink growths and can grow as large as four inches across.
 They can interfere with intercourse and childbirth.
 Growths may also be hidden or invisible, and so regular testing is recommended.

-HPV are a group of over 100 viruses, some of which can be sexually transmitted and cause Gential Warts or Cervical Cancer.
-So you should find out which type of HPV you have to get the right treatment Click here to see the full article.
+HPV are a group of over 100 viruses, some of which can be sexually transmitted and cause Gential Warts or cervical cancer.

 The more serious types of HPV are the ones which cause cancers and are typically invisible.
 Therefore, the only way to find out if you have any of the types is to get tested.
 For women, it is extremely important to get tested regularly through cervical smears given the risks of developing cervical cancer.
 For men that have anal sex, having regular anal swabs is equally important.

-Better2Know offers you a comprehensive suite of tests for women and men which offer a full examination of your HPV status and cervical health for women.
+Better2Know offers you a comprehensive suite of tests for women and men which provide a full examination of your HPV status and cervical health for women.